Azure/application-gateway-kubernetes-ingress/docs/how-tos/continuous-deployment.md

 1. Now provide the required settings for all tasks:
     1. Select the correct `Agent Pool`
     ![import pipeline](../images/pipeline-settings.png)
-    1. Select the newly created service conenction for the `Create Kubernetes Cluster` and `Create AGIC Identity` tasks.
+    1. Select the newly created service connection for the `Create Kubernetes Cluster` and `Create AGIC Identity` tasks.
     ![import pipeline](../images/pipeline-set-connection.png)
     1. Provide the values for `clientId` and `clientSecret` that will be configured as cluster credentials for the AKS cluster.
 You should create a separate service principal for the AKS cluster for security reasons.
         ```bash